 This article explains the difference between service charges and tips, and how to handle both correctly.

-A service charge is a mandatory fee added by the restaurant to cover service costs.
-It’s typically a fixed percentage (usually 15-20%) automatically added to your bill.
+A service charge is a mandatory fee added by the restaurant to cover service-related costs set by the restaurant.
+It’s typically a fixed percentage (usually 10-20%) automatically added to your bill.

 🏢 Common Service Charge Situations: